dbadrian/muninn/README.md

 # muninn

-*Attention: This README was automatically generated at 2017-10-24 17:11.*
+*Attention: This README was automatically generated at 2017-10-24 17:13.*

-Muninn is a small personal project to maintain, backup, synchronize dotfiles and other config files for my projects, tools (e.g., sublime, zsh), or backup-solutions.
+Muninn is a small personal project to maintain, backup, synchronize dotfiles and other config files for my projects, tools (e.g., sublime, zsh).
 It is not meant to be a general tool for everyone.
 Inspired by many other such projects.
 Just for fun and hopefully I can learn something.

+It features its own package/build system, allows to establish dependencies, install arch dependencies etc.

 Table of Contents